Haar Wavelets, Gradients and Approximate TV Regularization: Approximation of the TV norm

-which shows that $\left\| \left| \hat\db^n \right|_2 \right\|_1$ approximates the cubature formula for the TV norm.
-Now we only have to recall the approximation quality of the cubature formula.
+the discrete sum $\left\| \left| \hat\db^n(f) \right|_2 \right\|_1$ approximates the uniform \emph{cubature formula} for the TV norm.
+To complete the proof, we only have to recall the approximation quality of the cubature formula.
 This follows by standard arguments which we include for completeness.

-\begin{lemma} If $f \in C^2 (\RR^s)$ and $H_n (f) < \infty$ for some $n \in \NN_0$, then there exists, for any $n_0 \in \NN_0$, a constant~$C > 0$ that depends only on $n_0$ and $f$ such that
+\begin{lemma} If $f \in C^2\left(\RR^s\right)$ and $H_n (f) < \infty$ for some $n \in \NN_0$, then there exists, for any $n_0 \in \NN_0$, a constant~$C > 0$ that depends only on $n_0$ and $f$ such that